1 July police stabbing: Motion by Hong Kong University Student Union

-On 7 July, the student union of the University of Hong Kong passed a motion which expressed "deep sadness" at the death of the attacker, and appreciation of his "sacrifice".
+On 7 July, the student union of the University of Hong Kong passed a motion to mourn the death of the attacker, and to praise his "sacrifice".
 The motion had been voted for by 30 of the 32 attending undergraduate students, with two abstentions and no objections, and was announced on the union's social media immediately after having been passed.
 On 8 July the Security Bureau condemned the motion as "no different from supporting and encouraging terrorism", and that the description as "sacrifice" was "confusing right and wrong".
 A statement by the university the same day said that the portrayal of the incident in the motion had sent a "totally wrong message to society".
 Arthur Li, chairman of the governing council of the university, said that the motion was "something indecent and not acceptable", and that he would welcome a national security investigation into the responsible student union leaders.
 On 18 August, police superintendent Steve Li called the motion "very shocking", said that it "encouraged people to attempt suicide" and that it did not align with "our moral standards".

 At a press conference in the early hours of 9 July the executive committee of the student union apologized for the motion, with the union president saying that its content was "seriously inappropriate", and stepped down from their posts, as did some student union council members.
 The same day, the university club associations distanced themselves from the original motion, saying that some representatives had been absent at the voting, while others had failed to be "politically neutral" due to "misunderstanding", for which they apologized.
 On 13 July the university issued a statement saying that it no longer recognized the student union and would investigate and "take further action" against students involved in the matter.
 Hours earlier, Chief Executive Carrie Lam had urged for action by police or the university, describing the motion as "shameful for the university".